 Cooking is an absolutely special process.
-Some see this as a highly artistic event, while for others it’s just a daily routine.
-Yet, no matter on which side you are — cooking app development is something that can help lots of people.
+Some see it as a highly artistic event, while for others it’s just a part of their daily routine.
+However, no matter on which side you are — cooking app development is something that can help lots of people.

-That’s easy!
-Since people from almost any social group can be your Target Audience.
-Men and women, youth and adults, families and singles — they all cook and having a special recipe app on their smartphones will definitely help them.
+Easy!
+People from almost any social group can be your Target Audience.
+Men and women, adolescents and adults, families and those who live alone — they all cook in one way or another and having a special recipe app on their smartphones can definitely help them.

 It’s also possible and even reasonable to concentrate on a specific niche for your Target Audience.
 For example, build a cooking app especially for vegetarians.

 In today’s article we’re going to share with you our insights on how to make own recipe app MVP and then enhance it with a bunch of cool features.
 Read on, it’s going to be yummy!

 📱 Basic Features: a Must-Have for Your MVP